 Turbulent vs Laminar Flow

-Laminar flow is where the air is flowing through the tube in parallel layers, with no disruption between the layers, and the central layers flowing with greater velocity.
+Laminar flow refers to the state of flow in which air moves through a tube in parallel layers, with no disruption between the layers, and the central layers flowing with the greatest velocity.

-Turbulent flow is when the air is not flowing in parallel layers, but direction, velocity and pressure within the flow of air become chaotic.
-If airflow becomes turbulent, the pressure difference required to maintain airflow will need to be increased, which in turn would increase turbulence and therefore resistance.
+Turbulent flow refers to when air is not flowing in parallel layers, and direction, velocity and pressure within the flow of air become chaotic.
+Turbulent airflow requires a larger pressure difference to maintain flow through the airways.
+This in turn increases turbulence and therefore resistance.

-This means that turbulence leads to a need for a much greater difference in pressure to move the air.
-In physiological terms this means the pressure difference between the outside air and within the lungs would need to be increased, so the intercostal muscles and diaphragm would need to work harder to expand and contract the lungs.
+This means that turbulence leads to the need for a much greater difference in pressure to move the air.
+In physiological terms this means there needs to be an increase in the pressure difference between the outside air and the air within the lungs.
+To achieve this the intercostal muscles and diaphragm would need to work harder to expand and contract the lungs.

 Clinical Relevance – Asthma

-In an asthma attack, airways constrict due to increased smooth muscle tone and inflammation within the mucosa.
 This can decrease the diameter of the airways significantly, causing resistance to airflow to become very high.
-This means the patient has to put a lot more effort into breathing to maintain air intake to adequately oxygenate the blood.
-This can lead to turbulent flow within the airways, causing the characteristic wheeze of an asthma attack.
+This means the patient must work harder to overcome the increased resistance.
+This can lead to turbulent flow, causing the characteristic wheeze of an asthma attack.